observeinc/terraform-aws-lambda/examples/vpc_config/README.md

-# Lambda upload from S3 bucket
+# Lambda in private VPC

 The configuration in this directory documents how to setup the Observe Lambda in a private VPC.